 |*Times are shown in ET.
 Georgia Lottery tickets are not on sale between 1:00 AM and 5:00 AM.|

-Georgia is home to a number of different lottery games that offer big cash prizes to state residents.
+Georgia is home to a number of different lottery games that offer big cash prizes to Peach State players.

-Cash Pop has five drawings a day, seven days a week, and playing is as easy as picking a number from 1-15.
+Cash Pop has five drawings a day, seven days a week, for prizes of up to $1,250, and playing is as easy as picking a number from 1-15.

-If you're not the waiting type, you can try out some of the instant games offered by the Georgia Lottery.
-All you have to do is choose a game, buy it and scratch off the top layer to see if you're a winner!
+If you're not the waiting type, you can try out Keno, where you could win up to $100,000 on one of the more than 300 draws a day - add the Multiplier and Bulls-Eye options for a shot at even bigger prizes.
+Or try your luck with the Print n Play instant games offered by the Georgia Lottery.
+All you have to do is choose a game, buy it, and your ticket prints on the spot from the terminal, listing the steps to play and prizes up for grabs.
 Instant win prizes can rival those of regular lottery games, so they're well worth a try.

 Claiming a Georgia Lottery Prize